 - On successful completion of the Record of Coursework and Assessments book and after submission of all external assessments the course participant will be eligible to sit the Hand Diploma written and oral examinations. - There are no APL / APEL: (Accreditation of Prior Certificated Learning/Accreditation of Prior Experiential Learning exemptions) applicable to this course.
 All course units are compulsory, and the entirety of the subject matter will be assessed in the examination. - The examination must be passed in its entirety in order for the surgeon to be awarded the Diploma.
 It is a summative assessment of the entire body of learning and conducted at the standard of what would be expected of a specialist Hand Surgeon with Orthoplastic Hand Experience on their first day in independent practice in the UK. - There are no optional elements within the examination as this is a professional qualification. - This examination will be held annually. - The examination consists of a written and an oral component. - The written exam is 2 hours duration and consists of two elements: 60 'best answer' multiple choice questions (MCQs, 60 marks) and 15 extended matching questions (EMQs) each with 5 stems (75 marks). - The pass mark for the written exam is 60%. - The oral examination comprises of a series 9 OSCE-style stations spread over 2 days.
 These stations are structured viva voce stations, practical stations and some clinical 'short' cases.
 Both components (written and oral) must be passed at the same sitting.
 There is no cross-compensation or carry-over of marks gained in one section to the other. - The OSCE style questions are marked using specific marking descriptors (See Section 12).
 The maximum score for each skills station is 32.
 To pass an individual station you must achieve a score of 60% or above (19 out of 32 (or more)). - Scores of 11-18 out of 32 (fail) can be compensated by other higher scoring stations, however the average score of all 9 stations must be 60% or more. - A "catastrophic fail" station is a score in an individual station scoring 0-10 marks.
 If a candidate has a catastrophic fail in 2 or more stations they automatically fail the exam.
 The average score for all 9 stations is still required to be 60% or more for an overall pass. - At the end of the examination there will be an examiners' meeting at which the scores for each station will be detailed.
 The examiners for each station will comment and take into account the standard as noted above. - Failure of the written OR oral exam component will result in an overall failure of the exam.
 One further attempt at the written and oral exams at the next appropriate exam diet will be permitted.
-There will NOT be any additional exam fees for this. - No further attempts at the exam are allowed if the second attempt is failed. - An extension may be needed if the re-sit exam is more than 5 years from registration. - The candidate achieving the best successful performance in the overall written and oral examination will be the recipient of the "Vivien Lees Gold Medal."
+There will NOT be any additional exam fees for this. - No further attempts at the exam are allowed if the second attempt is failed. - An extension will be needed if the re-sit exam is more than 5 years from registration. - If a resit is required more than 5 years from registration it must be taken the following year and any failed external assessments resubmitted six months prior to the exam.

+The candidate achieving the best successful performance in the overall written and oral examination will be the recipient of the "Vivien Lees Gold Medal."